-Creating a Django project is easy using the below command.
-Here, awesome_project01 is the project name I chose for this project.
+Now, creating a Django project is easy using the below command.
+Here, awesome_project01 is the project name I chose for my project.

 django-admin startproject awesome_project01

-You have to migrate the Database created by Django to your local server using the below command.
+We have to migrate the database created by Django to our local server.
+This can be done using the below command.

 python manage.py migrate

-Django also provides a Superuser account as default in it.
-You can manage the user roles, admins etc. using this account afterward.
-Superuser account can be set up by the below command.
+Django as default provides a Superuser account.
+This superuser can manage user roles, admins, etc. It can be set up by the below command.

 python manage.py createsuperuser